nipy/nitime/doc/discussion/base_classes.rst

 appropriate (see :ref:`time_series_access` for details).
 They will also all have a :func:`index_at` method, which returns the integer index of this time in the underlying array.
-Finally, they will all have a :func:`during` method, which will allow indexing into these objects with an interval bject.
-This will return the appropriate times corresponding to an :ref:`interval_object` and :func:`index_during`, which will return the array of integers corresponding to the indices of these time-points in the array.
+Finally, they will all have a :func:`during` method, which will allow indexing into these objects with an interval object.
+This will return the appropriate times corresponding to an :ref:`interval_class` and :func:`index_during`, which will return the array of integers corresponding to the indices of these time-points in the array.